filecoin-project/filecoin-docs/content/en/storage-provider/boost/json-rpc-api/index.md

 ```

 3. Run `go mod init` to set up your `go.mod` file
-4. You should now be able to interact with the Boost API. <!-- STEF: How?-->
+4. You should now be able to interact with the Boost API. <!-- STEF MAYANK: How? couple of examples might help?-->

 # Alphabetical API Reference